easy simple cheap free floatation tank plans – version 2b

 MATERIALS

-1. 2 360 gallon containment tanks – one will hold the water, one will serve as the top of your tank.
+1. 2 Norwesco 360 gallon containment tanks – one will hold the water, one will serve as the top of your tank.
 Dimensions of containment tank are 93″ Length x 69″ Width x 16″ Height

 2. A hydrometer to measure salinity of the water which reads specific gravity from 1.0 to 2.0.
 They tend to be calibrated for 60 deg F, but that’s close enough for our work.
 You also will need to get the cylinder to hold the hydrometer, which they should have also.
 Dont get standard aquarium hydrometers because those saltwater tanks only have a spec gravity of 1.025.